giovaneliberato/opass/README.md

 If you are a 1Password user but miss the good old `pass`, this is your tool!

-OPass wraps the official 1Password CLU and mimichs the usability of the unix password store by grouping and organize your items in pretty printed tree.
+OPass wraps the official 1Password CLI and mimichs the usability of the unix password store by grouping and organizing your items in pretty printed tree.
 Its goal is to allow users migrating to 1Password a smooth transition without learning (yet) another tool.

 To keep everything organized, OPass uses the tags defined in the items to as the sections.